cherwinmason/masonletter/mason-finalization-agent-prompt-v6.md

 An **open-ended question that names the reader's situation.** Not rhetorical.
 The reader should genuinely pause.
 Not "does this resonate?"
 Not "what will you build?"
 Something that makes them think about their actual work.

 - 10-20 words
-- Fraunces italic clay
+- Clay
 - Must tie back to the thesis, not the story specifics

 **Good:** *"What are you still patching that you know needs to be rebuilt?"*
 **Bad:** *"What did you learn from this issue?"* (Generic reflection bait.)
-**Bad:** *"Can you ship in three years?"* (Too specific to the story; reader skips past it.)

 ### Part 3 — `{{CLOSER_HANDOFF}}` (the bridge)
 A **short transitional line** that points directly at the Build With Us CTA below.
 Small monospace.
 This is the only part where Mason acknowledges the consulting business.

 - 8-14 words
-- JetBrains Mono, small, uppercase, white muted
+- Geist Mono, small, uppercase, white muted
 - Default pattern: *"If it's an AI system — we build those."*
-- Variations allowed if they bridge the specific thesis to the consulting work

 **Good defaults:**
 - *"If it's an AI system — we build those."*